wazuh/wazuh-documentation/source/user-manual/kibana-app/features/index.rst

 Query configuration
 -------------------

-The actual configuration of an agent, or the manager can be queried on demand by clicking on the *Agents* tab or the *Management* tab.
-From here you will be able to fetch the active configuration in real time.
+Wazuh Kibana plugin provides information about the Wazuh managers' and the Wazuh agents' active configuration in real-time.
+The Wazuh manager's configuration is shown on the *Management > Configuration* page:

-.. thumbnail:: ../../../images/kibana-app/features/query-configuration/configuration-section.png
+.. thumbnail:: ../../../images/kibana-app/features/query-configuration/wazuh-kibana-manager-conf.png
   :align: center
   :width: 100%

+Most of the elements in the table are clickable, allowing a user to explore each section of the configuration in detail.
+For example, the current Wazuh manager's cluster configuration can be displayed by selecting the desired node and then clicking on the ``Cluster`` section:

+.. thumbnail:: ../../../images/kibana-app/features/query-configuration/cluster.png
+  :align: center
+  :width: 100%

+Similarly, each Wazuh agent's configuration can be monitored on *Agents > select the Wazuh agent > Configuration* page.
 The image below shows that the agent configuration is synchronized:

-.. thumbnail:: ../../../images/kibana-app/features/query-configuration/is-sync.png
+.. thumbnail:: ../../../images/kibana-app/features/query-configuration/wazuh-kibana-agent-sync.png
   :align: center

-By clicking on the *Log collection* configuration, the active configuration is shown:
+For example, by clicking on the Wazuh agent's ``Log collection`` section, the detailed active configuration is shown:

-.. thumbnail:: ../../../images/kibana-app/features/query-configuration/logcollector-query.png
+.. thumbnail:: ../../../images/kibana-app/features/query-configuration/wazuh-kibana-agent-conf-logcollector.png
   :align: center
   :width: 100%

-It also has the capability to show the configuration in JSON or XML formats for better readability:
+For better readability, the configuration can also be displayed in JSON or XML format :

-.. thumbnail:: ../../../images/kibana-app/features/query-configuration/logcollector-json.png
-  :align: center
-  :width: 100%

-Now for example, if you want to know the current cluster configuration from one of your *Wazuh managers*, click on the *Management > Configuration* tab, select the desired node and then click on the *Cluster* section:

-.. thumbnail:: ../../../images/kibana-app/features/query-configuration/cluster.png
+.. thumbnail:: ../../../images/kibana-app/features/query-configuration/wazuh-kibana-conf-json.png
   :align: center
   :width: 100%